rht-labs/ubiquitous-journey/README.md

   redhat-cop/gitops-operator
 ```

 If using helm, it's **strongly** recommend you get a copy of the `values.yaml` and make edits that way.
-This values file can be checked in to this repo and be kept if further changes are needed such as adding in private `repositoryCredentials` or other handy stuff such as `secrets` and `namespaces` etc... eg
+This values file can be checked in to this repo and be kept if further changes are needed such as adding in private `repositoryCredentials` or other handy stuff such as `secrets` and `namespaces` etc. For example, you have `argocd-values.yaml` file with your changes:
 ```bash
 helm upgrade --install argocd \
   --create-namespace \